utkarshakya/php/README.md

 # PHP Learning Docs
-PHP (Hypertext Prepocesser), A Simple Docs.
+A Simple Docs. for PHP (Hypertext Preprocessor) Language.

 ## To Get Start